boshkins/pelopia/doc/HLD.md

 	}

 ###Dataset
 Originally, dataset will be represented as a plain JSON file, which will be parsed and converted into library's internal structures at the Dataset object initialization time.
 For large datasets that is likely to become prohibitively slow, at which point we will have to introduce an intermediate representation (**IR**) used to store dataset in a more ready-to-consume (and external memory-efficient) format than JSON.

 Conversion of JSON datasets into their **IR**s will ideally happen on a (MapZen) server, so that the dataset arrives to the user's device ready for use without further transformation.
 Alternatively, transformation can take place on the user's device post-download, via a utility program.

 To account for these alternatives, the transformation code has to be decoupled from the search portion of the library, so that it can packaged for autonomous use on server or post-download.

+Note that address normalization is a part of converting dataset from MapZen-created GeoJSON into Pelopia's internal structures.

 To reduce the footprint on the user's device and, in the case of server-side transformation, the size of transmission, the **IR** should involve compression.